yegor256/blog/_drafts/_java9.md

 Java&nbsp;8 added [lambda expressions](http://openjdk.java.net/projects/lambda/) in 2014,
 which was a great feature, but absolutely irrelevant to OOP.
-Lambda and [Streams API](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html) turned Java into a mix of object, procedural, and functional paradigms.
+Lambda and [Streams API](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html) turned Java into a mix of the object, procedural, and functional paradigms.
 [Default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) were also added to interfaces, which turned types into libraries of code.
 Types into libraries!
 It's even worse than